EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   // if you need to find events in a specific calendar, use this one.
 All options are currently ignored when finding events, except for the calendarName. var calOptions = window.plugins.calendar.getCalendarOptions();
   calOptions.calendarName = "MyCreatedCalendar"; // iOS only
-  window.plugins.calendar.findEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);
+  calOptions.id = "D9B1D85E-1182-458D-B110-4425F17819F1"; // iOS only, get it from createEventWithOptions (if not found, we try matching against title, etc) window.plugins.calendar.findEventWithOptions(title,eventLocation,notes,startDate,endDate,calOptions,success,error);

   // list all events in a date range (only supported on Android for now)